snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 interpolation polynomial has a value of 1 at collocation point :math:`i` and a value of 0 for all other collocation points, leading to the use of expansion coefficients that are just the response values at each of the collocation points.
-In the gradient-enhanced case (Hermite or piecewise cubic spline), SC includes both “type 1” and “type 2” interpolation polynomials, where the former interpolate the values while producing zero gradients and the latter interpolate the gradients while producing zero values (refer to :cite:p:`TheoMan` for additional details).
+In the gradient-enhanced case (:ref:`Hermite <theory:uq:expansion:interp:Hermite>` or :ref:`piecewise cubic spline <theory:uq:expansion:interp:linear>`), SC includes both “type 1” and “type 2” interpolation polynomials, where the former interpolate the values while producing zero gradients and the latter interpolate the gradients while producing zero values.
 Sparse interpolants are weighted sums of these tensor interpolants;

 ..